 “written at Hales in south-west Lancashire, not many years earlier than 1413.
 This resemblance, however, only goes to show that the dialect of the copyist was of Hales in south-west Lancashire”.

 Thus we have no indication that the pre-Lord of the Rings Tolkien associated Lud’s Church with a Gawain location.
-It would, however, be interesting for Tolkien scholars to more precisely date the exact point at which Tolkien privately switched from a ‘perhaps south-west Lancashire’ stance to a ‘north of the modern West Midlands’ stance on Gawain.
+It would, however, be interesting for Tolkien scholars to more precisely date the exact point at which Tolkien privately switched away from a ‘perhaps south-west Lancashire’ stance on Gawain, if switch he did.
 Could his opinion have changed on that matter by the early/mid 1940s (perhaps due to Mabel Day), before he wrote the ‘Door of the Dead’ sections of The Lord of the Rings?

 Tom Shippey, “Tolkien and the West Midlands: The Roots of Romance”, in Roots and Branches: Selected Papers on Tolkien, Walking Tree, 2007.
 (One of Shippey’s best and most important papers on Tolkien).